expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 title: Using Next.js with Expo for Web
 ---

-[Next.js](https://nextjs.org/) is a React framework that provides page-based simple client-side routing as well as server-side rendering.
+[Next.js](https://nextjs.org/) is a React framework that provides simple page-based routing as well as server-side rendering.

 > Warning: Supports for Next.js is experimental.